yauhei721/hw21-KaseiCoin/README.md

 In the Value box, we enter 10 ether to determine the number of tokens for this account to purchase.

-Navigate to the deployed KaseiCOinCrowdsale contract, paste the address into the buyTokens box, and then click the buyTokens button.
+Navigate to the deployed KaseiCoinCrowdsale contract, paste the address into the buyTokens box, and then click the buyTokens button.

 When the MetaMask dialog box opens, click Confirm.